UTTAM2311/GCE-Demo/README.md

 3. Deploying your application to a single instance

-    1. Run  a startup script.Create a file called instance-startup.sh in the application's root directory
+    1. Run  a startup script.
+Created a file called instance-startup.sh in the application's root directory

            $ sh instance-startup.sh
-    2. Create and configure a Compute Engine instance .
+    2. Created and configured a Compute Engine instance .

            $ sh deploy.sh